-Greater use of nasal nitric oxide (nNO) testing could improve diagnostic abilities for the rare disease primary ciliary dyskinesia (PCD), according to a group of researchers that includes Michael O’Connor, M.D., assistant professor of pediatrics at Vanderbilt University Medical Center.
-The group recently published guidelines for nNO use in diagnosing PCD in the Annals of the American Thoracic Society.
+Greater use of nasal nitric oxide (nNO) testing could improve diagnostic abilities for the rare disease primary ciliary dyskinesia (PCD), according to a group of researchers that includes Michael O’Connor, M.D., an assistant professor of pediatrics at Vanderbilt University Medical Center.
+The group has published guidelines for nNO use in diagnosing PCD in the Annals of the American Thoracic Society.

 “PCD symptoms are easy to mistake for other more common diagnoses such as asthma,” O’Connor said.
 Hallmark symptoms of PCD include a chronic, year-round wet cough, a year-round runny nose, and nasal congestion.
 PCD can lead to frequent respiratory and sinus infections and often pneumonia.

 Although nNo analyzers are approved for clinical use in Europe and Canada, in the U.S. they are only approved for use in research settings, O’Connor said.
 Currently, U.S. patients who undergo nNo testing do so as participants in a clinical trial and at no cost to themselves.
 The guidelines do, however, apply across North America.

 Until now, clinicians trying to rule out PCD relied on two kinds of diagnostic tests, genetic testing or ciliary biopsy, but neither test is perfect.
 PCD genetics are complex, and science has not yet identified every gene involved in the illness, meaning that genetic tests are not ironclad.
 “As for biopsies, 30 percent of people with PCD seems to have a normal ciliary structure because the structures that are abnormal are too small to be seen,” said O’Connor.